umasubra/ExcelJsDocumentation/resources/chartcollection.md

 ### getItemAt(index: number)

-Gets the properties of the chart object based on its position in the items[] array.
+Gets the properties of the chart based on its position in the items[] array.

 #### Syntax
 ```js